allmondbetter/HTML---Lab-1-/README.md

-# HTML---Lab-1-
+# HTML---Lab-1
-Utilizing basic HTML only, copy a webpage.
+Utilizing basic HTML only, copy a given webpage.